AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-ocs.md

 # What is OSIsoft Cloud Services?

 OSIsoft Cloud Services (OCS) is a cloud data platform for storing, retrieving, and analyzing sequentially indexed data.
 OCS creates a seamless, trustworthy data infrastructure to incorporate information from sensors, plants, enterprises, and communities of interested users.
-This enables Operational Technology (OT) to be fully utilized across an organization.
+This infrastructure enables data sharing and usage within your organization, across locations, and even with external partners.

 OCS offers the following capabilities: